citp/privacy-policy-historical/t/tm/tmp/tmp.com.md

 ## Tracking Technologies / Cookies

-Technologies such as: cookies, beacons, tags and scripts are used by TMP Worldwide and our marketing partners, affiliates, or analytics or service providers.
+Technologies such as: cookies, beacons, tags, scripts or similar technologies are used by TMP Worldwide and our marketing partners, affiliates, or analytics or service providers.
 These technologies are used in analyzing trends, administering the site, tracking users' movements around the site and to gather demographic information about our user base as a whole.
 We may receive reports based on the use of these technologies by these companies on an individual as well as aggregated basis.

 We use cookies for site tracking, remembering feature preferences and related purposes.
 Users can control the use of cookies at the individual browser level.
 If you reject cookies, you may still use our site, but your ability to use some features or areas of our site may be limited.